szelingtan/tp/docs/UserGuide.md

 * Adds last visit record to the patient at the specified `INDEX`.
 The index refers to the index number shown in the displayed patient list.
 The index **must be a positive integer** 1, 2, 3, …​
 * The LAST_VISIT_DATE field must be provided.
+* Format for LAST_VISIT_DATE: `YYYY-MM-DD`
+* LAST_VISIT_DATE must be a valid calendar date on or before the current system date.
+Future dates are not accepted.

 Examples:
-*  `lastVisit 1 d/2025-03-15` Adds the record '5 March 2025 - Patient is more engaged and active this week.' to the 1st patient.
+*  `lastVisit 1 d/2025-03-15` Adds the last visited date `2025-03-15` to the 1st patient.

 ### Deleting the last visit information : `delLastVisit`